Colm985/training/README.md

-# GitHub and Travis Training Project
+# GitHub and Travis Training Project HELLO

 This project is a small, simple vehicle to explore Git with GitHub and Travis for the Engineering Academy induction.